perliedman/ocad2tiles/README.md

 OCAD to Tiles
 =============

-Creates raster tiles from an OCAD map file, suitable for use with for example [Leaflet](https://leafletjs.com/) or [OpenLayers](https://openlayers.org/).
+Creates raster images and tiles from an OCAD map file.
+Tiles are suitable for use with for example [Leaflet](https://leafletjs.com/) or [OpenLayers](https://openlayers.org/).

 ## Installing